Skip to main content (Press Enter).

 108th Wing Fact Sheet

-Mission: The members of the 108th Wing, New Jersey Air National Guard, fill a multitude of missions at Joint Base McGuire-Dix-Lakehurst, New Jersey.
-The 108th's service to the State and Nation is diverse.
-The 204th Intelligence Squadron supports both the Air Mobility Command and the USAF Expeditionary Center and the 150th Special Operations
+Mission: The members of the 108th Wing, New Jersey Air National Guard, fill a multitude of missions at Joint Base McGuire-Dix-Lakehurst, N.J.
+The 108th's service to the state and nation is diverse.
+The 204th Intelligence Squadron supports both the Air Mobility Command and the USAF Expeditionary Center, and the 150th Special Operations Squadron,

 The KC-135 Stratotanker's principal mission is air refueling.
 This unique asset greatly enhances the Air Force's capability to accomplish its primary missions of Global Reach and Global Power.
 It also provides aerial refueling support to Air Force, Navy and Marine Corps aircraft as well as aircraft of allied nations.
 The KC-135 is also capable of transporting litter and ambulatory patients using patient support pallets during aeromedical evacuations.